wishmouse/code_demo/README-hard-mode.md

 We're going to keep our files nice and seperate, have our source dev file called `src/index.js` and have Browserify ouput to `client/app.js`.

 _Bonus points: minify your bundled js_

-1. Make a file in `src/index.js`
-1. Set up Browserify to bundle this file to a file `client/app.js`
-1. Include the bundled file in your `client/index.html`
-  - you want the script to run after the whole `index.html` has been loaded - do this by putting the script tag at the bottom of the file, or if you put your script file in the head, and add some [document ready checks](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).
-1. Add some simple JS that will let you determine whether the bundled JS has made it into the `index.html`

-Reload your `index.html` and prove that your client-side JS is in place and working.

 ---